AMenezes97/serosim/README.md

 variability and is implemented by sampling from a distribution with the true latent antibody titer as the mean and the measurement error as the standard deviation.
-The observation standard deviation and distribution are defined within theta as the “obs_sd” parameter.
+The observation standard deviation and distribution are defined within model_pars as the “obs_sd” parameter.

 ``` r
 ## Specify the observation model